 Love is a choice God calls you to make!!

 You have a daily choice to love your husband.

 Charity is a word we don’t use much anymore for love.
 It has a deeper, more expressive meaning.
-It is that love that is understanding, patient and kind, tenderhearted and enduring all things.
-Charity is a covenant keeping love that reflects the love of God running through us.
+It is that love that is understanding, patient, and kind, tenderhearted and enduring all things.
+Charity is a covenant keeping a love that reflects the love of God running through us.

 Love is a verb.
 It is actions, not words.

 I challenge you to make a daily choice to love your husband for who he is.

 Be thankful that he works zillion hours of overtime to provide for you and the family.